Tulsa Zoo: History timeline

 1939 - The current koi pond was completed by the W.P.A. as an alligator exhibit.

-1950 - "Duke", the first chimpanzee at the Tulsa Zoo arrived.
+1950 - "Duke", the first chimpanzee at the Tulsa Zoo, arrived.

 1954 - The zoo's first elephant "Gunda", a four-year-old female Asian elephant was donated by Tulsa Jaycees.

 1957 - The Primate Aviary Building (currently called the Conservation Center), a $458,000 project was completed.
 Work also began on the $27,000 elephant building and yard.

 1962 - A pair of reticulated giraffes, purchased by the children of Tulsa through the Tulsa World, arrived from the Oklahoma City Zoo.
 These were the first giraffes in the Tulsa Zoo.

 1964 - The construction of the Cat and Bear Grottos along with the sea lion pool, and flamingo pool was completed.
-Welcoming the zoo's first polar bear.
+The zoo's first polar bear arrived.

 1965 - The baby giraffe "Shakey" was born, and bottle-raised by the staff.
 The Tulsa Zoo became one of the few zoos in the nation to hand-raise several giraffes.

 1966 - Hugh S. Davis, long-time zoo director of Tulsa, resigned.

 1969 - David G. Zucconi assumed the duty of zoo director.
 Also, weekly appearances of zoo staff became a regular activity on the Uncle Zeb Show.

 1970 - Computerized animal inventory system was established, making the Tulsa Zoo the second zoo in the nation to initiate such a program.

 1971 - Tulsa Zoo Development, Inc. (TZDI) was chartered.

 1972 - "Wildlife on Wheels" became the zoo's educational activity.
-And a zoo admission fee was instituted.
+A zoo admission fee was instituted.

 1974 - A pair of white rhinoceros arrive at the zoo.

 1975 - Air conditioning was installed in the Primate Aviary Building.
-And two female polar bear cubs were born.
+Two female polar bear cubs were born.
 The first of their species at the zoo.